NAP of Virginia Beach

 - Virginia Beach’s enterprise-class data center and cable landing station campus.

-- Directly across the street from the fastest subsea cables in the world: MAREA and BRUSA.
+- Direct on-net connection (less than 400 yards) to the highest capacity subsea cables in the world: MAREA and BRUSA.

 - Building constructed at 15 ft. above sea level and to withstand 200 mph winds (FEMA Wind Zone III).